HydraMeshnet/developer-portal/glossary.md

 ## Verifier

 A service provider entity (might be conflated with the inspector) that is verifying the validity of a signature by looking up DID documents and comparing access rights.
-*Verifier does not see any private information only cryptographical hashes, signatures and stuff.*
+*The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures and other information relevant to validate the cryptography.*

 ## Content ID

 Irreversible transformation of data into a shorter number.
   - Different data will be provably hashed to different numbers in practical applications.
-  - Knowing only the hash of a data you cannot guess the data itself.
+  - Knowing only the hash of a data you cannot guess the data itself (calculation of pre-image is hard).
-  - Knowing both the hash and the data you cannot create a different data that hashes to the same number.
+  - Knowing both the hash and the data you cannot create a different data that hashes to the same number (calculation of second pre-image is hard).

 Content IDs are used to identify and refer to a unique piece of data, such as claims.
-Content IDs are usually created by defining a serialization format for a dataset and applying a digest algorithms (see hash functions).
+Content IDs are usually created by defining a serialization format for a dataset and applying a digest algorithm (see hash functions).

 ## Claim